When to Appoint a Child’s Attorney in Maryland

 A Child’s Attorney may also be appointed if one or both parties request the appointment.
 The Court may also consider other factors that are relevant when deciding to appoint a Child’s Attorney.

 If you have questions about child’s attorneys, please contact Laurie Wasserman at email@example.com or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.